Contact Us

 🐮 Ireland exports 189,000 live beef cattle each year.
 This trade is worth approximately €100 million.

-🧈 Our little dairy farm is small part of Ireland’s global dairy sector.
+🧈 Ireland has a truly global dairy sector.
 Milk products are one of Ireland’s biggest exports, with 85% being exported.

 👩🌾 Ireland’s army of 18,000 dairy farmers milk almost 1.35 million cows on a daily basis.